silogen/kaiwo/test/chainsaw/tests/aim/kvcache/README.md

 # AIMKVCache Tests

-Tests for the KVCache controller that manages Redis/Mooncake backends for LMCache.
+Tests for the KVCache controller that manages Redis backends for LMCache.

 ## Tests